-Now, we put the Cathode Ray Tube in the presence of external magnetic field.
-Here, we have chosen bar magnet
+Now, we put the Cathode Ray Tube in the presence of the external magnetic field.
+Here, we have chosen bar magnet purposely

 Alright, Observe the third figure carefully.
-What is your observation ?
+What is your observation?
 We put the Cathode Ray Tube perpendicular to the external magnetic field.
-In this case one observes the deflection of beam.
+In this case, one observes the deflection of the beam.
 By varying the position of these bar magnets one can see the variation in the beam on the screen.

-In the right hand side, we have used circular coils in which current is flowing.
-The number of turn in coils are same.
-So for a fix current the constant magnetic field will be produced.
-By varying the current the magnetic field will be vary.
+In the right-hand side, we have used circular coils in which current is flowing.
+The number of turn in coils is same.
+So for a fix current, the constant magnetic field will be produced.
+By varying the current the magnetic field will vary.
 Hence, the deflection of the electron beam.

-The luminescence screen is that part of Cathode ray Tube on which the electron beam strikes and as a result we observe the bright spot.
+The luminescence screen is that part of Cathode ray Tube on which the electron beam strikes and as a result, we observe the bright spot.
 This is laminated by phosphorous.
-On this screen you can see two planes with scale, by which we take observations.
-You can see in first figure about it.
+On this screen, you can see two planes with scale, by which we take observations.
+You can see in the first figure about it.

 - Properties of optical fibers 14/02/2019